Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 * For readability, you could refer to the `setUpCancellation()` function receiver inside the function with the new `loadingJob` variable (line `#2`).
-* Then you can add a listener to the **Cancel** button, so then when it's clicked, the `loadingJob` is canceled (line `#3`).
+* Then you can add a listener to the _Cancel_ button, so then when it's clicked, the `loadingJob` is canceled (line `#3`).

 With structured concurrency, you only need to cancel the parent coroutine and this automatically propagates cancellation to all the child coroutines.

 ### Using the outer scope's context

-When you start new coroutines inside the given scope, it's much easier to ensure that all of them are run with the same context.
+When you start new coroutines inside the given scope, it's much easier to ensure that all of them run with the same context.
 And it's much easier to replace the context if needed.

 Now it's time to learn how using the dispatcher from the outer scope works.
 The new scope created by